-This summer saw something rare in Disney Parks – room to spread out.
-Whether you looked at the data or attended in person, park attendance was way down.
+This year saw something rare in Disney Parks – room to spread out.
+Whether you looked at the data or attended in person, park attendance was down.
 How much?
-It was Disney’s lowest ticket sales for the July 4th weekend in decades.
-And if you’ve looked at Disney’s stock price recently, this summer, it’s been hovering at its five-year low without a large amount of park ticket sales to keep it up.
-And just last week it feel even further, to nearly its 10-year low, due to a contract expiration and subsequent disagreement on how to offer ESPN, ABC, Disney Channel, National Geographic and FX to Spectrum TV customers.
+It was Disney’s lowest ticket sales for the July 4th weekend in decades, and despite some ticket sales, it wasn’t enough.

 It Used to Be Within Reach for The Average American Family

 When Magic Kingdom opened in 1971, a single-day admission ticket was $3.50.
 Someone earning federal minimum wage in 1971 ($1.60 an hour) only needed to work 2.19 hours to pay for admission.
 Fast forward to today, and prices have skyrocketed.
 A one-day ticket to a single Disney World park varies from $109 to $159 per day, depending on the day.

 To put that into perspective, a minimum wage worker visiting a single Disney World park on the cheapest days would have to work 15.03 hours to afford admission, an increase of 586% since the park first opened.
 If the same person wanted to visit the park on a high-demand day, they would have to work 21.90 hours, a massive jump of 900% since 1971.

 Is this really the dream that Walt Disney envisioned?